AaronMorelli/SQLServerTraceFlags/Categories/SchedCPU.md

 TODO: ensure 6531, 6532, 6533, and 6534 probably should be moved to the query execution section (in the fix flags section) and placed in the See Also here

+TODO: sort out whether 1216, 1217, 1260, and 1261 (and 1262 minidumping for SQL 2000, see below) should go here or in the lock/wait section

 ## Functionality Toggles

 **839** (Apparently) forces SQL Server to treate all NUMA memory as "flat", as if it was SMP.